NetApp/terraform-provider-netapp-gcp/website/docs/r/volume_backup.html.markdown

 # netapp_gcp\_volume_backup

 Provides a NetApp_GCP volume_backup resource.
-This can be used to create a new volume_backup for required volume on the CVS for GCP.
+This can be used to create a new volume_backup for a specified GCP-CVS volume.

 ## Example Usages